incrwd/incrwd-wordpress/incrwd/readme.txt

 To Quickly install an XFBML or HTML5 version of the FB Like button please follow **[this link](http://bit.ly/yfDwGM)** and:

 1. Enter your URL,
-1. Select "Get Code" button at the bottom.
+2. Select "Get Code" button at the bottom.
-1. At the top of the pop up that appears, you can select either XFBML of HTML5.
+3. At the top of the pop up that appears, you can select either XFBML of HTML5.
-1. Coppy and paste the code provided in your header.php, single.php, and main.php pages
+4. Copy and paste the code provided in your header.php, single.php, and main.php pages

+= How do I Activate the Incrwd Share Widget =

+1. In the Wordpress Dashboard, click on the Settings tab.
+2. Under settings, click Incrwd Setup.
+3. Choose locations on Blog where you would like the Share Widget to appear.

 = How do I configure my widget? =